jessemorris/better_launch/README.md

 ### Action immediacy
 In ROS2 launch, launch files create tasks that are then passed as a single batch to an asynchronous event loop.
 This makes e.g. having conditions on arguments so incredibly weird.
 In *better_launch* however, all actions are taken immediately: if you create a node, its process is started right away; if you include another *better_launch* launch file, its contents will be handled before the function returns.

-The only exception to this is adding ROS2 actions, which includes including regular ROS2 launch files.
-Since they still rely on the ROS2 launch system, they need to be turned into proper ROS2 tasks and passed to the asynchronous event loop.
-Usually the ROS2 launch service process is started immediately the first time a ROS2 action is passed to *better_launch*, and from then on will handle all passed actions asynchronously in the background.
+The only exception to this is adding ROS2 actions like including regular ROS2 launch files.
+Since these still rely on the ROS2 launch system, they need to be turned into proper ROS2 tasks and passed to the asynchronous event loop.
+Usually a ROS2 launch service sub-process is started immediately the first time a ROS2 action is passed to *better_launch*.
+From then on this process will handle all ROS2 actions asynchronously in the background.

+While the output of this process (and its nodes) is captures and formatted by *better_launch* just like for any other node, these cannot be managed individually.

+### Lifecycle nodes
+Lifecycle nodes differ from regular nodes in that they don't become fully active after their process starts.
+Instead you have to call one of their lifecycle management services, usually via additional code in your launch file or the `ros2 lifecycle` CLI.
+However, in the end they are still just nodes.

+*better_launch* makes no distinction between regular and lifecycle nodes.
+Instead, all "lifecyclable" objects (e.g. nodes and components) provide a `LifecycleManager` object via their `lifecycle` member.
+This will be `None` if the object is not a lifecycle-thing - otherwise you can use it to manage the object's lifecycle.
+Additionally, all objects that turn out to be lifecyclable will transition to their *ACTIVE* state by default, unless you pass a different target state on instantiation.

 ### Type checking
 When passing arguments to a node in ROS2, in the end everything is passed as stringified command line arguments.
-So why bother with types? *better_launch* does not enforce overly strict type checking on you and will happily accept *int*, *string*, *float*, etc. for any given argument.
-In addition, sensible and *unsurprising* types have been chosen for all arguments you may provide.
+So why bother with types? *better_launch* does not enforce overly strict type checking on you and will happily accept `int`, `string`, `float`, etc. for any given argument.
+In addition, sensible and *unsurprising* types have been chosen for all arguments you may provide (e.g. remaps are defined as a `dict[str, str]`).

 ### Declaring launch arguments
 Simply put: you don't. *better_launch* will check the signature of your launch function and turn all arguments into launch arguments.
 For example, if your launch function has an `enable_x` argument, you will be able to pass it with `--enable_x` on the command line.
-Under the hood, *better_launch* is using [click](https://click.palletsprojects.com/), so every launch file you write comes with proper argument listing.
+Under the hood, *better_launch* is using [click](https://click.palletsprojects.com/), so every launch file you write comes with proper CLI support.

-Special tip: add a docstring to your function and call your launch file with `--help`!
+Tip: add a docstring to your function and call your launch file with `--help`!

 ### Logging